Merci-chao/userChrome.js/README.md

 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.6
+- Fix layout problem when there are some audio playing/blocked/muted tabs.
+- Fix layout problem when UI density is `Touch`.

 Version 2.5.1
 - Fix a bug that can't drop non-tab things onto tabs bar since the previous version.